Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • Vascular pathologies, brain tumors;

-• Ophthalmoplegia is unilateral and bilateral, external and internal.
+• Ophthalmoplegia can be unilateral and bilateral, external and internal.
 External develops as a result of paralysis of the muscles located outside the eye.
-Internal occurs due to paralysis of the intraocular muscles, with varying degrees of muscle damage, we can talk about partial ophthalmoplegia.
+Internal occurs due to paralysis of the intraocular muscles; with varying degrees of muscle damage, we can talk about partial ophthalmoplegia.

-As a result of complete internal oophthalmoplegia, the pupil expands, it ceases to respond to light and convergence, and the ability to distinguish objects at different distances from the eye decreases.
+As a result of complete internal oophthalmoplegia, the pupil dilates, it stops responding to light and convergence, and the ability to distinguish objects at different distances from the eye decreases.

 Symptoms

-• With full outdoor- lack of activity of the eyeball, ptosis;
+• With full outside- lack of activity of the eyeball, ptosis;

-• With partial internal- deterioration in reaction to lighting, pupil dilation;
+• With partial internal- worsening reaction to lighting, pupil dilation;

-• With full- exophthalmos, immobility of the pupil and eyeball.
+• When full- exophthalmos, immobility of the pupil and eyeball.

-• CT scan of the head and neck, which allows to identify and establish the type and size of the tumors that caused the disease.
+• CT scan of the head and neck, which allows you to identify and determine the type and size of tumors that caused the disease.

-• X-ray of the skull in frontal and lateral projections - the picture shows the nature of the injuries (if any), the condition of the nasal sinuses.
+• X-ray of the skull in frontal and lateral projections - the image shows the nature of the injuries (if any), the condition of the nasal sinuses.

 • Drug treatment